Belodri/Orbital-Mini-Sandbox/notes.md

 - 10/07/2025 - Refactored Simulation & CelestialBody for clarity and body management.
 Refactored QuadTreeNode into a state-machine-like evaluator.
 Added Grid class.
 Added Tests for QuadTreeNode and Grid, refactored PhysicsEngineTests.
 - 11/07/2025 - Added Timer class; Split public from internal DTOs and added DTOMapper class to handle conversions; Refactored CelestialBody and Simulation; PHYSICS UNIT TESTS NOT YET UPDATED
 - 16/07/2025 - Added Calculator class; Refactored QuadTreeNode and AABB for performance and access; Finalized Tick workflow, updated physics unit tests; Updated PDD to reflect Tick workflow changes;
+- 17/07/2025 - Refactored all components of the Physics project to use the interface pattern for clarity, maintainability, and testability; Clarified PhysicsEngine api and data contracts; Updated Bridge accordingly;